Kariyu42/Fdf/notes.md

 used to create a __new window__ or graphical frame in the MinilibX graphics context, which can be used to display graphics and handle user input.
 To use this function, we need a handle to the graphics context which is returned by the __mlx_init()__ function.

 - __void *mlx_new_image(void *mlx_ptr, int width, int height);__ = <br>
 used to create a new image or bitmap in memory that can be used for drawing graphics or storing pixel data.
-After creating the new image, we can proceed with other graphical-related code that makes use of the image, such as drawing graphics, manipulating pixel data, and copying the image to a window for display.
+After creating the new image, we can proceed with other graphical-related code that makes use of the image, such as drawing graphics, manipulating pixel data, and copying the image to a window for display. <br>___Overall___, the mlx_new_image function provides us with a convenient way to create and manipulate images in the Minilibx, which is essential for creating graphical applications.

 - __void mlx_loop(void *mlx_ptr);__ = to enter the __graphics event loop__, which listens for user input and other events, and handles them by calling registered event handling functions.
 The function does not return any value.
 Instead, it enters an infinite loop that listens for events and calls registered event handling functions as necessary.
 While this function is running, itlistens for events such as mouse clicks, keyboard input, and window resizing.
 When an event occurs, it calls the registered event handling functions, which can perform actions such as redrawing the graphics, updating the window, or changing the program state.